 Next, you’ll see your options for media imports.
 You can import just feature images, all external media, etc. It’s best to run the installer and view the option based on your unique needs.

 You can also skip media imports completely.
-Manually importing means taking every image from your Drupal site and uploading them to Wordpress, and then placing them into their former place.
+Manually importing means taking every image from your Drupal site and uploading them to WordPress, and then placing them in their former place.

 Manual importing media does take time, but also allows for adding HTML image tags to better optimize your website for SEO.

 If you’re taking the time to migrate your site and start over, you might as well ensure you’re using optimal SEO practices.

 At the beginning of this article, we talked about moving from Drupal to WordPress to keep things simple.